Why is my Windows WorkSpace stuck in the starting, rebooting, or stopping status?

 - Connect to the WorkSpace using Remote Desktop Connection (RDP).

 - Open Administrative Tools.
 Then, open the context (right-click) menu for Services and choose Open.
-If the Status is Stopped for any of the following services, open the context (right-click) menu for the service, and then choose Start:
+If the Status is Stopped for any of these services, open the context (right-click) menu for the service, and then choose Start:

 STXHD Hosted Application Service